eslint/eslint/docs/developer-guide/working-with-rules.md

 ### `messageId`s

-Instead of typing out messages in both the `context.report()` call and your tests, you can use `messageId`s instead:
+Instead of typing out messages in both the `context.report()` call and your tests, you can use `messageId`s instead.

+This allows you to avoid retyping error messages.
+It also prevents errors reported in different sections of your rule from having out-of-date messages.

 ```js
 // in your rule